Legal Custody: The legal authority to make decisions or act on behalf of a child.

-As your Kansas child support lawyer, I can be of continuing help to you if you are having problems getting the child support you are owed.
-I help custodial parents seek enforcement of court-ordered support and I work with parents who are in arrears on support to negotiate payment plans.
-Contact my Lenexa office.
+As your Kansas child support lawyers, We can be of continuing help to you if you are having problems getting the child support you are owed.
+We help custodial parents seek enforcement of court-ordered support and we work with parents who are in arrears on support to negotiate payment plans.
+Contact our Lenexa office.

 *** The information on this website is for general informational purposes only and is not legal advice.
-Nothing in this website establishes an attorney-client relationship between Valerie L. Moore and the viewer.
+Nothing in this website establishes an attorney-client relationship between Valerie L. Moore or Amy Vinton and the viewer.